qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 1. Go to "Manage your Google Account";
 2. On the top of the page, search "App Passwords";
 3. Add a name for it and click create;
-4. Copy and past the password into the code where "your_app_password" located;
+4. Copy and paste the password into the code where "your_app_password" located;
 5. The username I got is just the gmail name;

 As listed on the site, Notice: App passwords are less secure than using up-to-date apps and services that use modern security standards.

 ### Google Cloud Functions: Fail to pass the test run?
-* First thing first, always make sure codes in main.py works well under local environment and nothing wrong with the code; any subtle error will lead to failure
+* First thing first, make sure codes in main.py works well under local environment and nothing wrong with the code; any subtle error will lead to failure
 * Check if the "Entry point" is the first function/step your whole coding starts with; for example, here, you defined three functions, you should not just leave them there but add another code of main() to perform the whole task thus "Entry point" = main
-* Check if all extra libraries and their versions are written under requirements.txt; Specifically under this apartment case, the version of beautifulsoup4 does not need to be specified as it works well when just leave it there thus it looks like:
+* Check if all extra libraries and their versions are written under requirements.txt; Specifically, under this apartment case, the version of beautifulsoup4 does not need to be specified as it works well when just leave it there thus it looks like:
 ```
 # requirements.txt
 functions-framework==3.*